 careers & internships

 The Latino Center of the Midlands exists to cultivate generations of engaged, thriving Latinos.
 We are committed to our community and are always looking for changemakers to join our team.
-See below for our open positions and apply to join our team today.

 Open Positions